danvinicius/e-commerce-platform/README.md

 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)
 ![JWT](https://img.shields.io/badge/JWT-black?style=for-the-badge&logo=JSON%20web%20tokens)

-This project is an API built using **Java, Java Spring, Flyway Migrations, PostgresSQL as the database, and Spring Security and JWT for authentication control.**
+This project is an API built using **Java, Java Spring, PostgresSQL as the database, Feign Client, Flyway Migrations and Spring Security with JWT for authentication control.**

 The aim of this project is to practice Java and Spring Framework with authentication, microservices and testing concepts.